FreedomCore2020/rsg-input/README.md

-# Rexshack Gaming Version
+# rsg-input
+Input System for the RSGCore Framework

-# credits
+# Credit
+- credit goes to the QBCORE team for basecode and functionality
-- original resouce created by : https://github.com/qbcore-redm-framework
+- styling by Phil Mcraken#9759